Electrical Resistance Unit Of Measurement

 Several methods are used to measure electrical resistance:

 The choice of method depends on the accuracy required and the range of resistance being measured.
-For most everyday applications, a multimeter is sufficient.
+Because of that, for most everyday applications, a multimeter is sufficient.
 For precise measurements, a Wheatstone bridge or other specialized instruments may be necessary.

 Temperature Dependence of Resistance

 The resistance of most materials changes with temperature.
-This is described by a temperature coefficient of resistance.
-So in conductors, resistance typically increases with increasing temperature, due to increased thermal agitation of electrons hindering their movement.
+In conductors, resistance typically increases with increasing temperature, due to increased thermal agitation of electrons hindering their movement.
+Now, this is described by a temperature coefficient of resistance.
 The relationship isn’t always linear, particularly at very low or very high temperatures.

 For many materials within a limited temperature range, a linear approximation can be used: